About us

 Eleonora D’Elia

-Imperial College London (Discover Materials Co Chair)
+Imperial College London (Discover Materials Co-chair)

 I study what we call Smart Materials!
 These are materials capable of interacting with external stimuli (such as light, heat, pressure, humidity) and change their properties due to these interactions.
 Examples are materials that can self-heal and pressure-sensitive materials, a bit like the human body!
 Who would have thought that materials could be smart?
 I got into Materials Science because it is AWESOME!
 It is a discipline that brings together Physics, Chemistry and Engineering in a practical world with endless applications.